How we help you with PostPartum and Post Natal Care:

 How can you help me?

-I use hypnotherapy and NLP to assist my mothers in reframing the birth so it does not disturb her emotional recovery, and her relationship and bonding with the new infant.
+I use hypnotherapy and NLP to assist my mothers in reframing the birth so it empowers new mothers and it does not disturb her emotional recovery and her relationship and bonding with the new infant.
 Time, patience and healing.

 If I know of someone struggling, how can I help?